getindata/kedro-vertexai/docs/source/02_installation/01_installation.md

 $ kedro vertexai
 Usage: kedro vertexai [OPTIONS] COMMAND [ARGS]...

-  Interact with GCP Vertex AI Pipelines
+  Interact with Google Cloud Platform :: Vertex AI Pipelines

 Options:
   -e, --env TEXT  Environment to use.
   -h, --help      Show this message and exit.

 Commands:
-  compile          Translates Kedro pipeline into YAML file with Kubeflow... init             Initializes configuration for the plugin list-pipelines   List deployed pipeline definitions run-once         Deploy pipeline as a single run within given experiment. schedule         Schedules recurring execution of latest version of the... ui               Open Kubeflow Pipelines UI in new browser tab upload-pipeline  Uploads pipeline to Kubeflow server
+  compile         Translates Kedro pipeline into JSON file with VertexAI... init            Initializes configuration for the plugin list-pipelines  List deployed pipeline definitions run-once        Deploy pipeline as a single run within given experiment... schedule        Schedules recurring execution of latest version of the... ui              Open VertexAI Pipelines UI in new browser tab
 ```

 ### `init`

-`init` command takes one argument (that is the kubeflow pipelines root url) and generates sample
+`init` command takes two arguments: `PROJECT_ID` and `REGION`.
+This command generates a sample
 configuration file in `conf/base/vertexai.yaml`.
 The YAML file content is described in the
 [Configuration section](../02_installation/02_configuration.md).

 ### `ui`

-`ui` command opens a web browser pointing to the currently configured VertexAI Pipelines UI on GCP web console.
+`ui` command opens a web browser pointing to the currently configured Vertex AI Pipelines UI on GCP web console.

 ### `list-pipelines`

-`list-pipelines` uses Kubeflow Pipelines to retrieve all registered pipelines
+`list-pipelines` uses Vertex AI API to retrieve list of all pipelines

 ### `compile`

 `compile` transforms Kedro pipeline into Vertex AI workflow.
 The
-resulting `yaml` file can be uploaded to Vertex AI Pipelines via web UI.
+resulting `json` file can be uploaded to Vertex AI Pipelines via [Python Client](https://cloud.google.com/vertex-ai/docs/pipelines/build-pipeline#submit_your_pipeline_run) e.g. from your CI/CD job.

 ### `run-once`